sergi-s/Insta-MCQ-quiz/readme.md

 **Example**:
 From my personal portfolio **Sergi Rizkallah** [sergi-rizkallah.com](http://sergi-rizkallah.com)) as a PDF file and uploaded it to the application :
 - **Embedding-Based Question**: *"What is Sergi's core stack as a full-stack software engineer?"*
-  - Options include specific skills from the document.
+  - Options include specific information about myself from the document.
 - **Text-Based Question**: *"What machine learning model was used in the project 'Credit Card Fraud detection'?"*
   - Questions and Options are general and is not completely relevant to the uploaded PDF.